 Whether you are a light dessert lover or the rich and chocolatey type, you have choices on this list to try, but, if you are an ‘anything sweet’ person, then you’ll most likely want to try them all.

 And there’s definitely no harm in that!
-We’re a nation of people who, over the years, have created some yummy recipes.
+We’re a nation of people who, over the years, have created some yummy recipes, even the best recipes to try in the month of autumn.
 There’s no doubt in the coming years there’ll be more and more Irish desserts to try out.

 Although, if they are that good, we may keep them for ourselves.
 So don’t wait for your next ‘occasion’, try one of these bad boys any day of the week, your palate won’t regret it.